THE FOUNDATION THAT MAKES

 Technical SEO works hand-in-hand with content strategy, local SEO, and link building to drive organic traffic and client inquiries.

-What is technical SEO and why does it matter for events?
+What is technical SEO and why does it matter for event companies?

 Technical SEO is the behind-the-scenes foundation that helps search engines crawl, index, and rank your website.
-For event companies, technical SEO is critical because your site needs to load fast on mobile devices (where 70%+ of prospective clients browse), showcase your portfolio without performance issues, and maintain URL authority as you add new projects.
+For event service companies, technical SEO is critical because your site needs to load fast on mobile (where 70%+ of prospective clients browse), showcase a heavy portfolio without performance issues, and maintain URL authority as you add new project case studies.

 Your event company website should load in under 2.5 seconds on mobile (Largest Contentful Paint).
 Ideally, aim for under 1.5 seconds.
-Google research shows that 53% of mobile users abandon a site that takes more than 3 seconds to load — and for event businesses, that means lost client inquiries.
+Google research shows that 53% of mobile users abandon a site that takes more than 3 seconds to load — and for event service businesses competing for corporate contracts, that means lost client inquiries.

 How do I ensure my website performs well as I add more portfolio content?